SofusA/Skabelon/README.md

 # Skabelon

-Simple templating engine for rust.
+Simple templating engine for rust, using Angular syntax.

-Uses angular syntax, so you will be able to use the build in angular parser from prettier for formatting.
+You can use the build-in Angular parser from Prettier for formatting.

 ## Features
 - Angular syntax